Chocolate truffles are a classical French confectionery recipe.

-- Gently heat the cream in a small saucepan – do not boil
+- Gently heat the cream in a small saucepan, so that it’s just below boiling point – do not boil

 - Pour the hot cream over chopped chocolate and leave to sit for 5 minutes, to allow the chocolate to melt

-- Add your sweetener of choice, whisk mixture together until smooth
+- Add your sweetener, whisk mixture together until smooth

 - Cool and stick in the fridge for 30 minutes or so to solidify a bit

-- Form small balls and dust them in cocoa powder
+- Form small balls and dust in cocoa powder

 - Add spices – cinnamon, cloves, chillies, vanilla or mint could all work well.
-Also try adding vanilla extract and orange peel
+Also try vanilla extract or a bit of grated orange peel.

 The possibilities are endless!